austinsonger/Policy-Portal/data-management.md

 * Data and records belonging to `<PlaceHolder>` platform customer must be retained per `<PlaceHolder>` product terms and conditions and/or specific contractual agreements.

-(g) By default, all security documentation and audit trails are kept for a minimum of seven years, unless otherwise specified by \<PlaceHolder> data classification, specific regulations or contractual agreement.
+(g) By default, all security documentation and audit trails are kept for a minimum of seven years, unless otherwise specified by `<Company Placeholder>` data classification, specific regulations or contractual agreement.